etola/git-manager/README.md

 - Also, support for performing simple git operations on the repos, singly or in a batch manner will be implemented soon.

+- Adding and Removing repositories to track (editing of the .gmconfig file) will be made through the interface in future versions

 file explanation
 ================

 git-manager-gui.py : interactive manager - curses based

-git-manager.py     : just reports the current state and exits - no curses, no interaction

-gm_resources.py : this is the file the repositories and the search directories
-                  to find these repos are defined.
-You need to modify these scripts for your own uses.
+.gmconfig          : git manager gui is now configured through the ~/.gmconfig file.

+                     - Adding a Repository:
+                        you can add your repos by adding entries like repo[kortex][/home/tola/src/cpp/lib/kortex]
+                        repo[KX-OCV][/home/tola/src/cpp/lib/kortex-ext-opencv]

+                        not found git repos will be skipped

+                     - Defining a remote:
+                       you can define remote names and symbols as: remote[HEAD][H]
+                         remote[borg][B]
+                         remote[local][L]

+                       symbols need to be single letters but it is not checked in this version...

 some tips:
 ==========

-- To display the keybindings, press 'h'
+- To display the keybindings, press 'l'

 - Repository information is cached once the application is started.
 To update it, press 'u'

 Some Example Screenshots: